-In this paper, we provide the first evidence that labelled microcredit can be effective in boosting take-up of an important lumpy human capital investment, a safe toilet.
-Drawing an a cluster randomised controlled trial (cRCT), we address whether labelled microcredit is effective in increasing take-up and use of safe sanitation.
-By testing implications of a simple theoretical model, we then show that the loan label is indeed, a key driver in explaining the intervention effects on households' borrowing and investment choices.
+In this paper, we draw on a cluster randomized controlled trial (cRCT) in rural India to provide the first evidence that labelled microcredit can be effective in boosting take-up of an important lumpy human capital investment, a safe toilet.
+Specifically, we address two core research questions.
+First, is labelled microcredit effective in increasing take-up and use of safe toilets?
+Second, what role does the label as a loan attribute play in boosting these investments?

-We designed and implemented a cRCT in rural Maharashtra, India, where a leading microfinance institution (MFI hereon) made available a new sanitation loan product to existing clients in 40 randomly selected communities.
-41 other randomly selected communities were allocated to the control group and received all other financial services from the MFI as usual.
+To shed light on the first research question, we designed and implemented a cRCT in rural Maharashtra, India, where a leading microfinance institution (MFI hereon) made available a new sanitation loan product to existing clients in 40 randomly selected communities.
+41 other randomly selected communities were allocated to a control group that received all other financial services from the MFI as usual.
 At the outset of the study in 2014, the adoption of safe sanitation was very low in the study areas, with only 27 percent of households having a toilet in their dwelling.
+A safe toilet constituted a major outlay for study households, with a low-cost toilet recommended by the Government accounting for around 20% of average annual household income.

 The new sanitation loan product, provided at a lower interest rate than other loans, was offered without any accompanying advice or support on sanitation technology.
 Though sanitation investments such as the construction of new toilets can be easily observed, actual loan use was monitored lightly, and not enforced by the MFI.
-Thus, the sanitation loan is a purely labelled loan.
-We use the random variation to identify the impacts of the intervention on loan uptake, sanitation investments, and sanitation behaviour.
+Thus, the sanitation loan in this context is a purely labelled loan.